marl1/aiAmy/README.md

 # aiAmy

 A little desktop AI pet that lives on the desktop.
+Still very WIP.

 ![Amy the desktop pet saying "Hello from Amy!" and answering "I'm fine" to "how are you".](amy_for_readme.gif)

 ## Install for devs
 Requirements :
--Python 3.11.9 (or above?)
+- Python 3.11.9 (or above?)
--moondream2-text-model-f16.gguf and moondream2-mmproj-f16.gguf from https://huggingface.co/moondream/moondream2-gguf/tree/main (put it in ai_amy/ai_models directory)
+- Download moondream2-text-model-f16.gguf and moondream2-mmproj-f16.gguf from https://huggingface.co/moondream/moondream2-gguf/tree/main (put it in ai_amy/ai_models directory)

 Commands :
 ```